 The current tax withholding system is relatively modern.
 While withholding started with the imposition of the income tax in 1913, it was repealed three years later.
 The federal government's need for large sums of income due to the combination of New Deal expenses and World War II led to a resumption of withholding in 1943.
-It's been part of the American culture ever since.

 When money is withheld from your paycheck, you're giving the government an interest-free loan.
 Even if you aren't over-withheld, if you had the use of that money until the end of the quarter, as a self-employed person would, you'd probably be able to make better use of it.
 You could invest it for the short term or use it to pay down debt, reducing the amount of interest you have to pay on the amount of money that you owe.

 Loss of Investment Interest Income

 If you get a tax refund, it means that you allowed the government to take too much money out of your paycheck.
 While there may be some room for debate as to whether accurate withholding is an interest-free loan to the government, it's undeniable that over-withholding is.
 When you put too much money in your January 1 withholding and you don't get a refund until April of the following year, you're missing out on the opportunity to earn interest on that money for 15 months.
 Even if you use your over-withholding as a savings plan, you'd still do better if you were able to invest the money.

 Sticker Shock from Under-Withheld Taxes

 While under-withholding is a good deal from a financial perspective since you're keeping your money for a longer period of time, it can be a hardship for people that don't have extra money come April 15.
 If you have a life change that increases your tax liability – like getting divorced or earning unexpected money from outside of work – you'll probably owe money when you do your tax return.